PrismarineJS/prismarine-item/README.md

 #### item.spawnEggMobName

-A getter for abstracting the underlying nbt, gets the mob name from a spawn egg Item. e.g. a zombie spawn egg on 1.8 will return `Zombie`
+If the current item is a type of Spawn Egg, the protocol name of the entity that will be spawned.
+For example, a zombie spawn egg on 1.8 will return `Zombie`.

 ## History